Coronavirus and mental health tips

-Infectious disease outbreaks, like the current coronavirus (COVID-19), can be scary and can affect our mental health.
-While it is important to stay informed, there are also many things we can do to support and manage our wellbeing during such times.
+Infectious disease outbreaks such as coronavirus (COVID-19) can be scary and can affect our mental health.
+While it’s important to stay informed, it’s also vital we look after our mental wellbeing.

-Here are some tips we hope will help you, your friends and your family to look after your mental health at a time when there is much discussion of potential threats to our physical health.
+Here are some tips we hope will help you, your friends and your family to look after your mental health.

-Looking after your mental health while you have to stay at home
+Looking after your mental health while staying at home

-Create a new daily routine that prioritises looking after yourself.
-You could try reading more or watching movies, having an exercise routine, trying new relaxation techniques, or finding new knowledge on the internet.
-Try and rest and view this as a new if unusual experience, that might have its benefits.
+Create a daily routine that prioritises looking after yourself.
+You could try reading more, watching films, exercising, trying new relaxation techniques such as mindfulness or learning new things online – for example, the Open University offers free courses through OpenLearn.
+Try and view this as a new (if unusual) experience that might have its benefits.

 Read our full list of tips on staying at home.

 Rumour and speculation can fuel anxiety.
-Having access to good quality information about the virus can help you feel more in control.
+Having access to good quality information about coronavirus can help you feel more in control.

 Try to stay connected